Key Performance Indicators

 Performance

-The Group’s ROCE decreased by 46% in 2024 compared to 2023, driven by lower earnings in the year.
+The Group’s ROCE decreased by 100% in 2025 compared to 2024, primarily driven by lower earnings in the year.

 -